Budapestby VisitCity Guides

 Bank ATMs vs. Independent Networks

-Look for ATMs operated by established Hungarian banks like OTP, Raiffeisen, Magnet Bank, UniCredit, and Erste.
-These typically offer better rates than independent ATMs like those in the Euronet network, which often charge additional fees.
+Look for ATMs from real Hungarian banks like OTP, Raiffeisen, Magnet Bank, UniCredit, and Erste.
+These are much better than independent ones like Euronet, which charge you extra fees.

 Euronet ATM machine with EUR/HUF exchange sign on street in Budapest